Qucs/qucs-help/source/BasSim.rst

 Qucs does not define a separate analysis type which is equivalent to SPICE "DC sweep" simulation Qucs "DC sweep" is just a specific case of the more general Qucs ``Parameter sweep`` capability.
-To emulate the SPICE `DC sweep`` use a combination of a Qucs DC simulation plus the ``Parameter sweep`` of an independent DC voltage or DC current source.
+To emulate the SPICE `DC sweep`` use a combination of a Qucs DC simulation plus the ``Parameter sweep`` of an independent DC voltage or DC current source or of a resistor.
 When the spice4qucs Spice netlist builder finds these two connected types of simulation it converts them into a ``DC`` SPICE netlist entry.
 This procedure is demonstrated in Figure 11. where  the test circuit consists of a diode DC bias network